kazscape/macos-settings/README.md

 # macOS Setup with Ansible

 This repository automates the provisioning and configuration of a macOS development environment using **Ansible**.
-It manages Homebrew packages, dotfiles (via GNU Stow), and system preferences in a modular, role-based architecture.
+It manages Homebrew packages, dotfiles, and system preferences in a modular, role-based architecture.

 ## 🚀 Features

-- **Role-Based Architecture**: Organized into modular roles (`homebrew`, `dotfiles`, `macos`, etc.) for better maintainability.
+- **Role-Based Architecture**: Organized into modular roles (`homebrew`, `zsh`, `nvim`, `wezterm`, etc.) for better maintainability.
 - **Makefile Support**: Simple commands to check and apply configurations without typing long Ansible commands.
 - **Homebrew Management**: Automates installation of Formulae (CLI tools) and Casks (GUI applications).
-- **Dotfiles Management**: Integrated with GNU Stow to symlink configuration files (currently optional).
+- **Dotfiles Integration**: Configuration files are managed within each Ansible role and symlinked directly to `~/.config/`.

 ## 📋 Prerequisites